tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 ### Dangling pointer

-The example above was quite simple in the sense the address stored by the pointer was completely invalid.
+The example above was quite simple in the sense the address stored by the pointer was invalid but easy to recognize and to test for.

 There are cases, much trickier, where an address is at some point valid but then becomes invalid: